 Be sure to check that the platform you use has the ability to enrich your data with AI and predictive intelligence.
 Get that right and you’ll have the data at hand to know what’s working and why, and the superpower of being able to predict what to do next based on past performance.

 Developing an E-Commerce Marketing Strategy

-Using the different types of e-commerce marketing coupled with the tips, strategies, and best practices outlined above, e-commerce teams can rest assured they’ll be fully prepared to build a successful marketing strategy for their online business.
+Using the different types of e-commerce marketing coupled with the tips, strategies, and tactics outlined above, e-commerce marketing teams can rest assured they’ll be fully prepared to build a successful marketing strategy for their e-commerce business goals.
 Follow the steps listed below to get started:

-Align Your E-Commerce Strategy with Your Business Goals
+Align Your E-Commerce Marketing Strategy with Your Business Goals

 Execute Your Strategy Step-By-Step

 You will not gain success if you try to throw every e-commerce marketing tactic at your audience all at once.
 Just as batch-and-blast emails don’t always work, neither does an overwhelming marketing blitz.